-You can be kept here under section 3 of the Mental Health Act 1983 because this was the section under which you were kept in hospital before you went onto supervised community treatment.
+You can be kept here under the same section of the Mental Health Act 1983 under which you were kept in hospital before you went onto supervised community treatment.

 Your responsible clinician and an approved mental health professional think that you have a mental disorder and you need to stay in hospital for treatment.
 An approved mental health professional is someone who has been specially trained to help decide whether people need to be kept in hospital.